-Model updates are not undertaken frivolously at AIR and indeed a critical decision is when to incorporate a new scientific theory or new data.
-Rarely is a model update at AIR prompted by a single event or even multiple events.
-On the other hand, as events occur, AIR engineers have access to more-and more detailed-loss experience data.
-Analysis of that data is used for both validation and calibration of the AIR models, particularly of their damage functions.
-AIR also has the benefit of leveraging actual loss information from other subsidiaries across Verisk Analytics.
-Where available, modeled losses are extensively validated against loss estimates issued by ISO's Property Claims Services (PCS) and also from claims data received from AIR's sister company, Xactware.
+Model updates are not undertaken frivolously at Verisk and indeed a critical decision is when to incorporate a new scientific theory or new data.
+Rarely is a model update at Verisk prompted by a single event or even multiple events.
+On the other hand, as events occur, Verisk engineers have access to more-and more detailed-loss experience data.
+Analysis of that data is used for both validation and calibration of the Verisk models, particularly of their damage functions.
+Verisk Extreme Event Solutions also has the benefit of leveraging actual loss information from other subsidiaries across Verisk Analytics.
+Where available, modeled losses are extensively validated against loss estimates issued by Verisk ISO's Property Claims Services (PCS) and against claims data received from Verisk Xactware.

-Very generally, catastrophe models are updated for four primary reasons: 1) refinements to damage functions based on data from actual events, as noted above; 2) new scientific research; 3) enhanced and higher resolution geophysical databases, and; 4) the addition of sources of loss not previously modeled.
-Below are some examples of AIR models that were updated due to these reasons.
-This list is not exhaustive but meant to convey how AIR determines when to significantly update a model or release a new one.
-For further discussion of the issues surrounding when catastrophe modelers incorporate new science, see the AIR Current The Dynamic Nature of Science in Catastrophe Modeling.
+Very generally, catastrophe models are updated for four primary reasons: 1) refinements to damage functions based on data from actual events, as noted above; 2) new scientific research; 3) enhanced and higher resolution geophysical databases; 4) the addition of sources of loss not previously modeled.
+Below are some examples of Verisk models that were updated due to these reasons.
+This list is not exhaustive but meant to convey how Verisk determines when to significantly update a model or release a new one.
+For further discussion of the issues surrounding when catastrophe modelers incorporate new science, see the AIR Current Modeling Fundamentals: The Dynamic Nature of Science in Catastrophe Modeling.

-For instance, in 2014, new findings by the wider scientific and engineering communities provided motivation for enhancements to the AIR Earthquake Model for the United States.
+In 2014, new findings by the wider scientific and engineering communities provided motivation for enhancements to the Verisk Earthquake Model for the United States.
 The release featured comprehensive enhancements to virtually all model components, prompted in large part by the United States Geological Survey publication, Documentation for the 2014 Update of the United States National Seismic Hazard Maps.
 Sub-perils and additional model refinements were implemented in 2018.
-The same year the AIR Wildfire Model was expanded to states beyond California along with enhancement of the hazard module.
-The prior year, AIR released the 2017 version of the AIR Hurricane Model for the United States, which reflects the incorporation of damage functions including updated building codes and enforcement levels and their effect on vulnerability.
-The 2020 hurricane model reflects updates to the historical catalog and the resultant impact on the stochastic catalog as well as standard vulnerability updates reflecting the aging of the building stock.
-The local intensity now includes inland precipitation flood identical to the US Inland Flood model, but stemming from hurricane induced precipitation flooding.
-A separate model version is applicable to Florida, which is detailed at Which version of Touchstone should I use for Florida hurricane.
+In 2017, the Verisk Hurricane Model for the United States was updated to reflect the incorporation of damage functions including updated building codes and enforcement levels and their effect on vulnerability.
+In 2018, the Verisk Wildfire Model for the United States was expanded to states beyond California along with an enhancement of the hazard module.
+The 2020 Verisk Hurricane Model for the United States reflects updates to the historical catalog and the resultant impact on the stochastic catalog as well as standard vulnerability updates reflecting the aging of the building stock.
+The local intensity now includes inland precipitation flood identical to the U.S. Inland Flood model, but stemming from hurricane induced precipitation flooding.
+A separate model version is applicable to Florida, which is detailed at FAQ: Which Versions of AIR's Models are Submitted to State Regulators?

 The availability of better data at an ever-higher resolution is a result, in some measure, of the almost exponential increase in computing power over recent years.
 In turn, increases in computing power have enabled catastrophe modelers to incorporate this data without sacrificing model runtimes.
-Utilizing new algorithms for disaggregating exposure information to a high-resolution grid level makes real sense only when the hazard can be modeled at a very high geophysical resolution (using, for example, high resolution soil, elevation, topographic data and the like).
-The 2014 update of the AIR Severe Thunderstorm Model for the United States features a high-resolution industry exposure database (along with the ability for clients to disaggregate their own exposure to high resolution) that takes full advantage of high-resolution hazard modeling.
+Utilizing new algorithms for disaggregating exposure information to a high-resolution grid level makes real sense only when the hazard can be modeled at a very high geophysical resolution (using, for example, high resolution soil, elevation, topographic data, and the like).
+The 2014 update of the Verisk Severe Thunderstorm Model for the United States features a high-resolution industry exposure database (along with the ability for clients to disaggregate their own exposure to high resolution) that takes full advantage of high-resolution hazard modeling.
 The additional level of detail enables better differentiation between risks, which in turn leads to better risk management practices and decisions that better align with strategic goals.